martaglanowska/AI_fairytale_generator/README.md

 # Artificial intelligence text generators: fairytales

-In this folder PIAT models of LSTM and Transformer are presented.
+In this folder models of LSTM and Transformer are presented.

 *LSTM.ipynb* and *Transformer.ipynb* notebooks contain the code itself, links and the process of reasoning leading to subsequent trials.